 Plans for the building — including elevations, floor plans, and framing plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN A-75).

-By 1962, 8 Gloucester was owned by the Lister Realty Corporation.
+The property subsequently changed hands and on April 2, 1962, was acquired by the Lister Realty Corporation (Samuel Stearns, president, and Norman Lipson, treasurer).
 In May of 1962, it filed for (and subsequently received) permission to convert the property into 17 apartments.

 8 Gloucester (Demolished)

-The original house at 8 Gloucester was built ca. 1871 for investment banker Henry Chapman Wainwright, one of three contiguous houses (4-6-8 Gloucester), probably for speculative sale.
+The original house at 8 Gloucester was built ca. 1871, one of three contiguous houses (4-6-8 Gloucester) built for investment banker Henry Chapman Wainwright for speculative sale.

 John Blanchard was a shipping merchant in the Calcutta trade and later a cotton commission merchant.
 He had retired in 1872.